aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `calculate_and_update_delegator_voter`

 Return the latest delegated voter of a delegator in a delegation pool.
-This funciton synces DelegationPool to the latest state.
+This function syncs DelegationPool to the latest state.